nelson-zack/joblog/README.md

 - React frontend communicates with FastAPI backend using Axios
 - Backend stores jobs in a PostgreSQL database using SQLAlchemy ORM
 - Tailwind CSS used for modern, responsive styling
-- Dark mode support with Tailwind's `dark:` variant
+- Light and dark themes use distinct font, color, and tag styles for cohesive design
+- Custom dark mode theme styled to match personal portfolio design
-- User toggle with localStorage persistence
+- User theme toggle with localStorage persistence and system sync
 - Auto-sync with system theme preference
 - Fully deployed frontend and backend (Vercel + Render)